gabriel/GHUITable/README.md

 [_tableView registerClasses:@[GHUITextImageCell.class]];

 // This block returns the cell class.
-// It can be base on the data or section, or (in this case) can be constant.
+// It can be based on the data or section, or (in this case) can be constant.
 _tableView.dataSource.classBlock = ^Class(id object, NSIndexPath *indexPath) {
   return GHUITextImageCell.class;
 };